-• Determine the number of strips required.
+- Determine the number of strips required.
 Leave these strips in the plate frame.
 Place unused strips in the foil pouch with desiccant and seal tightly.

-Store unused strips at 2-8°C. After completing assay, keep the plate frame for additional assays.

-- Use a Plate Template to record the locations of the standards and unknown samples within the wells. - 1.
-Add 100 μl of appropriately diluted standards or samples to each well.
+Store unused strips at 2-8°C. After completing assay, keep the plate frame for additional assays. - Use a Plate Template to record the locations of the standards and unknown samples within the wells. - 1.
+Add 100 $\mu$ l of appropriately diluted standards or samples to each well.
 Run each standard, sample, or blank in duplicate.

-Note: Serum and plasma samples must be diluted prior to testing (see Sample Preparation section above).
+Note: Serum, plasma, cerebral fluid, milk, and urine samples must be diluted prior to testing (see Sample Preparation section above).